-Brookside Academy will continue to be responsible for the safeguarding of that pupil and will make necessary checks on the provider to meet the needs of the pupil.
+Brookside Academy will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
 Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.

-Children Missing from Education
+2.6 Children Missing or Absent from Education

-This section should read in conjunction with the Attendance Policy.
+(To be read in conjunction with the Attendance Policy.)

-A pupil missing from education is a potential indicator of abuse or neglect, or maybe an indicator of need for Early Help support.
-Staff should follow procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
-These should be discussed with the DSL.
+A learner missing or absent from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
+Staff should follow procedures for unauthorised absence and for dealing with children that go missing or are absent from education, particularly on repeat occasions.
+These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.

-Brookside Academy will follow the guidance detailed in Children Missing Education (2016) and Somerset Education Safeguarding Policy for Children Missing Education.
+Brookside Academy will follow the guidance detailed in Children Missing Education (2016) and Somerset Education Engagement Policy for Children Missing Education.